mjhea0/mjhea0.github.com/_posts/2017-12-07-dockerizing-a-react-app.markdown

       dockerfile: Dockerfile
     volumes:
       - '.:/usr/src/app'
+      - '/usr/src/app/node_modules'
     ports:
       - '3000:3000'
     environment:
       - NODE_ENV=development
 ```

+Take note of the volumes.
+Without the data volume (`'/usr/src/app/node_modules'`), the *node_modules* directory would be overwritten by the mounting of the host directory at runtime:

+- *Build* - The `node_modules` directory is created.
+- *Run* - The current directory is mounted into the container, overwriting the `node_modules` that were just installed when the container was built.

 Build the image and fire up the container: